timendum/freshportal/README.md

 Installation
 -------------

+Just unzip the latest release (or build it by yourself) and put it somewere, the only backend needed is [Tiny Tiny RSS](https://tt-rss.org/) itself.

-Download all the files in a directory on the same webserver of Tiny Tiny RSS.
+1. Put the build files in a directory on the same webserver of Tiny Tiny RSS.

-On the Tiny Tiny RSS enable the API access.
+1. On the Tiny Tiny RSS istance enable the API access.

-Create a "Portal" category and add new feeds.
+1. Create a "Portal" category and add feeds to this category.

-The go to index.html.
+1. The go to index.html.

 End

 ### Note ###
-You can install the Tiny Tiny RSS Portal anywhere, even in your hard disk, but you have to enable the `Access-Control-Allow-Origin` header in ttrss the webserver.
+You can install the Tiny Tiny RSS Portal anywhere, but you have to configure the `Access-Control-Allow-Origin` header in ttrss the webserver.
+It works even in your hard disk, but the icon generator won't work, because of security policies on opening "local" files.

 Details